Eileen-Yu/KDP/proposals/allow_policy_exception.md

 This proposal just provides a solution for basic exception.
 There are many other things need to be taken into consideration.

 1. More user stories / functions
+2. Exceptions lifecycle management
-2. Recycling Mechanism
+3. Recycling mechanism
-3. Documentation
+4. Documentation